benjisho/benjisho-DevOps-Essentials/exercises/prometheus-monitoring.md

        static_configs:
          - targets: ['localhost:9090']
    ```
-   - This will configure Prometheus to monitor itself
 3. Configure additional settings such as retention policies, alerting rules, and recording rules based on your monitoring requirements.

 4. Verify the syntax of the Prometheus configuration by running the following command: